 (Follow-up to his 5/11/2012 report here on 2.33GHz (T7600) Core2 Duo/EFI Firmware Upgrade (to mini 2,1) and earlier OS X Lion install.)

 "I just upgraded my 2006 Mac Mini from Software Update from OS X 10.7.4 to 10.7.5 -- and did again have to delete the .plist compatibility file.
 Not sure why Apple restored it yet again this far into 10.7.

 Thanks for the follow-up.
 From the comment I assume you used the 10.7.5 delta upgrade?

-(vs the 10.7.5 Combo updater.)
-Combos more likely to reinstall plist but even deltas may do so sometimes.
+(If so, try the 10.7.5 Combo updater.)
+Combo Updates are more likely to reinstall plist but even deltas may do so sometimes.
 Best to be prepared regardless.
 (As noted before, the default/standard Lion supported models plist does not include 2006/7 minis (mini 1,1 and 2,1) and must be deleted (or edited) for Lion to run on those models even when the CPU is upgraded to a Core2Duo.)

 Other Replies the OS X 10.7.5 update/Supported Macs Plist:

 (Update: Some later reports from Sept.
 27th above on 10.7.5 noted problems)